galaxyproject/admin-training/advanced/005-compute-cluster/ex1-slurm.md

 Enter the following values into the configuration tool (leaving others at their defaults):
 - ControlMachine: `localhost`
 - NodeName: `localhost`
+- CPUs: 2
+- SelectType: Cons_res

 Then click **Submit** at the bottom of the form.
 You should now see the contents of a `slurm.conf` which you can copy and paste into `/etc/slurm-llnl/slurm.conf`.

+We need to make one change to the configuration that was generated: Uncomment `SelectTypeParameters` and set its value to `CR_CPU`.

+Your VM should have 2 CPUs allocated to it, but if you're running this exercise on a different VM that only has one core, set `FastSchedule` to `2` or else Slurm will set the node state to `DRAINING` because it does not match the configuration.

 **Part 3 - Start Slurm daemons**